I assumed that my old car insurance company, USAA, would always have the best car insurance rates.

 Other Car Insurance Companies Had Much Better Rates

-However, Geico came in at 20% less than my USAA car insurance for the same exact coverage, easily beating the 15% or more in as little as 15 minutes they quote in the commercials.
 I gave USAA one last chance before I made the switch.
 I called them up and compared the Geico quote to the USAA policy I had and they said that Geico had them beat.
-Even USAA was shocked!

 Do you shop for new car insurance quotes every renewal period?
-Have you ever saved a ton of money like I did by switching car insurance companies?
+Have you ever saved a lot of money like I did by switching car insurance companies?